-Alternatively, choose Insert Action by Name from the Edit menu and quickly search for and add an action by name, or select an action from the Insert Action command in the Edit menu.
+Alternatively, choose the Edit ➤ Insert Action by Name menu and quickly search for and add an action by name, or choose from the Edit ➤ Insert Action by Name menu.

 You can drag Macro Groups or Macros into the action list.
 With no modifiers, this will create an Execute Macro Action or Show Macro Group action.
 With the Option key, this will copy in the macro's actions.
 With Command-Shift, this will create an Enable Macro Group or Macro action.
 With Option-Shift, this will create a Mark the Macro action.